-- SU-1 Loading areas should be located as far as possible from residential units and should be completely screened from view from adjacent residential portions of the project.
-Loading and unloading zones should be located to minimize interference with traffic flow. - SU-2 Separate gates for access to residential uses and residential parking areas, as well as for securing commercial parking areas when businesses are closed, can provide additional security for residents and other property users. - SU-3 Loading and unloading zones should provide adequate space for maneuvering into and out of a loading position without impacting residential uses on site. - SU-4 Mixed-use projects with restaurants in the complex must be designed so venting is incorporated into the building design to avoid impacts on residents or others users of the property.
+- SU-1 Permanent commercial loading areas should be located as far as possible from residential units and should be completely screened from view from adjacent residential portions of the project.
+Use of loading and unloading zones should be staggered and be located to minimize interference with traffic flow. - SU-2 Separate gates for access to residential uses and residential parking areas, as well as for securing commercial parking areas when businesses are closed, can provide additional security for residents and other property users. - SU-3 Loading and unloading zones should provide adequate space for maneuvering into and out of a loading position without impacting residential uses on site. - SU-4 Mixed-use projects with restaurants in the complex must be designed so venting is incorporated into the building design to avoid impacts on residents or others users of the property.